RahulRayi777/Rahulrayi777/README.md

 # Welcome to My GitHub Profile! 👋
 ## I'm Rahul Rayi.

-I am a fresher exploring the exciting world of Artificial Intelligence (AI), Machine Learning (ML), and Deep Learning (DL).
+I am a Data Science Enthusiast exploring the exciting world of Artificial Intelligence (AI), Machine Learning (ML), and Deep Learning (DL).
 After leaving my job in mechanical engineering  in Oil & Gas industry domain, where I gained valuable domain knowledge, I have fully committed myself to mastering AI technologies and advancing my career in this field.

 ### 👨‍🎓 About Me
 I have completed my Bachelor’s degree in Mechanical Engineering.
 I am currently pursuing an Executive Post Graduation Certification in AI and ML from IIT Roorkee, in collaboration with Intellipaat.